Painful intelligence: What AI can tell us about human suffering: Computation is one aspect of emotions

 \subsection{Emotions have many components}

 The most comprehensive definitions define an emotion as a complex of several different components.
 For example, if you feel fear, you will have a particular facial expression, you may scream, and your body will undergo physiological responses such as increased heartbeat.
-Next, your cognitive (i.e.\ computational) apparatus will start planning how to escape from the situation, and indeed, pre-programmed behavioural routines such as fleeing may be activated.
-While all this is happening, you will also feel afraid, in the strict sense that you have the conscious experience of being afraid.
+Next, your cognitive (i.e.\ computational) apparatus will start planning how to escape from the situation, and indeed, pre-programmed behavioral routines such as fleeing may be activated.
+While all this is happening, you will also feel afraid, in the precise sense that you have the conscious experience of being afraid.

-As with almost any phenomenon in neuroscience and psychology, some emphasize the behavioural aspect of emotions, while others concentrate on more internal phenomena, including information-processing---usually called cognition in this context.
+As with almost any phenomenon in neuroscience and psychology, some emphasize the behavioral aspect of emotions, while others concentrate on more internal phenomena, including information-processing---usually called cognition in this context.
 Emotions are further characterized by a feeling tone: often negative (as in fear) but sometimes positive (as in joy).
 The feeling tone, technically called ``valence'', is seen as the core of emotions by some, providing motivation for action.
-Yet others think that what defines an emotion is the conscious, subjective experience, such as feeling afraid. {consciousness!experience|see{subjective experience}} {experience!subjective|see{subjective experience}}
+Yet others think that what defines an emotion is the conscious, subjective experience, such as feeling afraid. {experience!subjective|see{subjective experience}} In this book, I take an approach where all the aforementioned components together constitute an emotion.\footnote{Such a multi-component definition of emotions, for example by \citet{scherer2009dynamic}, is wide-spread in psychological literature.
+In contrast, in neuroscience and AI emotions are often defined more narrowly, or not properly defined at all.
+The list of such components given in the text is not at all complete; one might add bodily responses \citep{nummenmaa2014bodily}, such as given in the fear example in the main text, as well as social aspects \citep{nummenmaa2012emotions}.} Nevertheless, I focus on the computational, information-processing aspect of emotions, in line with the general approach of this book.
+Such information processing is eventually reflected in behavior, and at least in humans, it often leads to a subjective conscious experience.